devika-gude/Retail-Sales-Analysis/README.md

 # Retail-Sales-Analysis

-This project involves the design and execution of an advanced SQL-based system to analyze retail sales data.
+This project involves the design and execution of an advanced SQL-based system for querying and data manipulation, followed by Tableau for impactful data visualization.
 The goal is to gain valuable insights into sales performance, customer behavior, product trends, and operational efficiency, which can help drive strategic business decisions.

 #### OBJECTIVES